qingkaikong/blog/2018_22_debugging_in_notebook/README.md

     ipdb> q

-Here, the magnic command '%debug' activate the interactive debugger pdb in the notebook, and you can type to see the value of the variables after the error occur, like the ones I typed in above.
+Here, the magic command '%debug' activate the interactive debugger pdb in the notebook, and you can type to see the value of the variables after the error occurs, like the ones I typed in above.
 There are some most frequent commands you can type in the pdb, like:

 * n(ext) line and run this one
 * c(ontinue) running until next breakpoint